-- Participants shall have a duly executed Service Level Agreements for all third-party contracts. - ii.
+- i.
 Participants shall, at the minimum: - a.
-Adopt/implement a regulatory risk framework; - b.
-Adopt Comprehensive internal controls, including adequate policies, procedures, and limits; - c.
+Adopt/implement a regulatory risk framework; - Adopt comprehensive internal controls, including adequate policies, procedures, and limits; - c.
 Acquire insurance policy to cover losses; - d.
-Ensure that all third parties are registered with stipulated risk control requirements related to customers consent to access data and use of the data; and - e.
+Ensure that all third parties are registered with stipulated risk control requirements related to customers consent to access data and use of the data: and - e.
 Ensure that contractual agreements are established between participants before accessing customer permissioned data.